isaac-sim/IsaacLabExtensionTemplate/README.md

 You are all set and no longer need the template instructions

-- The `orbit/ext_template/scripts` act as a reference template for your convenience.
+- The `orbit/ext_template` and `scripts/rsl_rl` directories act as a reference template for your convenience.
 Delete them if no longer required.

 - When ready, replace this `README.md` with the contents of `README_TEMPLATE.md` and customize where appropriate.